✓ Growth ✓ Enterprise

 For example, if the selected date range is Last 7 Days, then the available time intervals will be hourly and daily.
 Weekly will not be available because there is only one week in a seven day date range.
 If the date range is changed to Last 90 Days, then the intervals dropdown will update with the additional options of weekly and monthly, but will no longer allow hourly analysis due to the inability to visualize.

-To calculate the total event count or user count across an entire date range, select Full Range.
+To calculate the total event count or user count across an entire date range, match the duration and interval of the report.
 Hourly intervals are only available if a cohort is defined by an hourly or daily generation.

 In the results section, intervals are listed as columns.
 Interval 1 is the same interval during which the first event was completed.
 Interval 2 is the next interval after, and so on.
 If the interval is set to daily and a user completed the target behavior within the same day, then they will appear in Day 0.

 Note: For Cohort queries with the time interval set to Daily, “Day 0” captures users who completed the target behavior in the subsequent 24 hours after entering the cohort (meeting the definition for inclusion).

 For example, a user who performed Site Visit on Jan 1 at 1pm (and thus entered the cohort) would be included in Day 0 as long as they performed Subscribe (the target behavior) at any time before 1pm on Jan 2.
 Events are tracked down to the millisecond, and will be categorized in intervals by this level of precision.

 Recurring vs First-Time